 A good sausage casserole can be filling and delicious and have lots of vegetables now that we all need 7 a day.
 It makes a fabulous, low cost supper

 I had some sweet potatoes that needed using up and as usual I had some cans of pulses in the cupboard as I tend to always keep a stock for standby meals

 Below is the recipe for these spicy sausages.
-Becuase the sausages carry the day I didn’t add nay other spices or herbs.
-SOmetimes it is good to just let the food speak for itself!
+Because the sausages carry the day I didn’t add any other spices or herbs.
+Sometimes it is good to just let the food speak for itself!